Want to try first? Get the Aleenta experience with a Teaser Pass $49

 • This stage actually begins on the first day of your period and continues until the of ovulation, but it is easiest to think of it as the time between finishing your period and your ovaries releasing the egg.

-• Hormones begin to rise, with estrogen levels spiking and giving you more energy.
+• Hormones begin to rise, with oestrogen levels spiking and giving you more energy.

 • Your body releases a follicle-stimulating hormone that signals the ovaries to start getting an egg ready for release.